 In June 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2014-12, "Compensation - Stock Compensation (Topic 718): Accounting for Share-Based Payments When the Terms of an Award Provide That a Performance Target Could Be Achieved after the Requisite Service Period."
 The amendments in this update require that a performance target that affects vesting and that could be achieved after the requisite service period should be treated as a performance condition.
 A reporting entity should apply existing guidance in Topic 718 as it relates to awards with performance conditions that affect vesting to account for such awards.
 As such, the performance target should not be reflected in estimating the grant-date fair value of the award.
 ASU 2014-12 is effective for annual periods and interim periods within those annual periods beginning after December 15, 2015.
 Earlier adoption is permitted.
-The adoption of this standard is not expected to have an impact on the Company's financial position or results of operations.
+The Company does not expect the adoption of ASU 2014-12 to have a material impact on its consolidated financial statements.

-In May 2014, the FASB issued ASU No. 2014-09: Revenue from Contracts with Customers (Topic 606).
+In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers (Topic 606)."
 The ASU establishes a principles-based approach for accounting for revenue arising from contracts with customers and supersedes existing revenue recognition guidance.
 The ASU provides that an entity should apply a five-step approach for recognizing revenue, including (1) identify the contract with a customer; (2) identify the performance obligations in the contract; (3) determine the transaction price; (4) allocate the transaction price to the performance obligations in the contract; and (5) recognize revenue when, or as, the entity satisfies a performance obligation.
 Also, the entity must provide various disclosures concerning the nature, amount and timing of revenue and cash flows arising from contracts with customers.
-This ASU is effective for fiscal years, and interim periods within those years, beginning after December 15, 2016 and early application is not permitted.
+ASU 2014-09 is effective for annual periods and interim periods within those annual periods beginning after December 15, 2016.
+Earlier adoption is not permitted.
 The Company is currently analyzing the impact of this new accounting guidance.